AlibabaCloudDocs/smartag/intl.en-US/Best Practices/SAG-100WM inline mode configuration tutorial.md

 4. On the Configure Network page, follow these steps:
     1.  **Private CIDR Block**: Configure the private CIDR blocks used by the local clients to access Alibaba Cloud.
 Make sure all private CIDR blocks do not conflict with one another.

         In this tutorial, enter 172.16.0.0/12.
 In this tutorial, each local branch uses the default gateway configuration, so the IP address used by the local client to access Alibaba Cloud is allocated from the 10.10.0.0/12 CIDR block.
-For more information.

         **Note:** Configuring a 32-bit mask is not supported.